greenrobotllc/codefrog-help/help/mas/workflows.md

 ### For Local Projects

 - Keep projects in a dedicated folder (e.g., `~/Projects`)
-- Use Git for version control
+- Use [GitHub Desktop](https://desktop.github.com/) or your preferred Git client for version control operations (viewing changes, committing, pushing, pulling)
-- Regularly commit and push changes
 - Use meaningful project names

 ### For Remote Projects